DevonMcCauley/taskr/README.md

 # Taskr
-A web-based task maangement application built using React and Redux.
+A web-based task mangement application built using React and Redux.

 Coming soon...